The awesome benefits of revisiting repertoire with your choir

 Recent joiners will enjoy existing repertoire as a new challenge

-Of course over time you will have new members join who may not have done some of the pieces.
+Of course over time you will have new members join who may not have covered some of the pieces.
 Take time in rehearsals to run through some of the exisiting repertoire when you know you may be using it in an upcoming performance.
 Having rehearsal tracks that your new members can use at home will really help them to get up to speed.
+Also, running through familiar music every now and then doesn’t harm existing singers either, as over time parts and harmonies can get unintentionally changed or forgotten.

 Our new idea for repertoire